ParthP1803/Simulations---CWEN-model/README.md

 # Simulations---CWEN-model
-The repository contains the deterministic Excel model and Python code to conduct simulations on that Excel sheet.
+The repository contains the deterministic Excel model and Python code used in the document.

 Here is a step-by-step guide to see how simulations were conducted for the purposes of the document titled - Monte Carlo Simulations for Scenario Analysis in Financial Modeling.
+(Attached)

 Step 1: Download the Excel and Python files in the same directory.
 (Excel File: Optimal; Python File: Excel & Python)